Dung24-6/Dung24-6/README.md

 _**The world cares very little about what a man or woman knows; it is what a man or woman is able to do that counts.**_

 Booker T. Washington

+_**Friendship with oneself is all important because without it one cannot be friends with anybody else in the world.**_

+Eleanor Roosevelt